 UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 FORM 10-Q (Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 $\checkmark$ For the quarterly period ended July 31, 2019 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 1-06089 H&R Block.
-Inc. (Exact name of registrant as specified in its charter) Missouri 44-0607856 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) One H&R Block Way, Kansas City, Missouri 64105 (Address of principal executive offices, including zip code) (816) 854-3000 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, without par value HRB New York Stock Exchange
+20549 FORM 10-0

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+FORM 10-Q (Mark One 2) QUARTERLY REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended July 31, 2019 OR TRANSITION REPORT PURSUANT TO SE CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 1-06089 (1 H&amp;R Block, Inc. Exact name of registrant as specified in its chal rter) Missouri 44-0607856 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) H&R Block Way, Kansas City, Missouri ress of principal executive offices, including zi (816) 854-3000 egistrant's telephone number, including area ties registered pursuant to Section 12(b) o Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, without par value HRB New York Stock Exchange • , , r 15(d) of the Securities Exchange Act of 1934 during the preceding en subject to such filing requirements for the past 90 days. 'es ☑ No 🗆 ck mark whether the registrant has submitted of is chapter) during the preceding 12 months (or fo required to be submitted pursuant to Rule 405 of Regulation S- vas required to submit such files). 'es ☑ No □ he definitions of "large accelerated filer," "accele elerated filer, a smaller reporting company or an emerging growth and "emerging growth company" in Rule 12b-2 of the Exchange arge accelerated f iler $oxdot$ Accelerated filer $oxdot$ Non-accelerated filer $oxdot$ Smaller reporting company $\square$ Emerging growth company $\square$ f an emerging growth company, indicate by check mark if the registrant has elected not to use the e extended transition period for complying with any new or revised inancial accour nting standards provided pursuant to Section 13(a ) of the Exchange Act. $\square$ ndicate by chec ck mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchang e Act). 'es □ No ☑ he number of shares outstanding of the registrant's Common St tock, without par value, at the close of bu siness on August 31, 2019: 200,720,054 shares.